leafo/tableshape/README.md

 You can mutate the state object with any changes.
 The return value of this function is ignored.

+#### `type:scope(name)`

+Pushes a new state object on top of the stack.
+After the scoped type matches, the state it created is assigned to the previous scope with the key `name`.

 #### `shape_type:is_open()`

 > This method is deprecated, use the `open = true` constructor option on shapes instead